-Evidence for the resistance quality of depression is how hard it can be to talk someone out of what they are thinking when they are in a low mood.
-It seems real to them, their concerns, and they will defend that perception.
-A friend that can see that what they are saying is obviously false and unreal will not be able to dissuade them, and will be rebuffed, rejecting all suggestions.
-It’s a funny thing, that a human being would want to hold onto something negative and false.
+Evidence for the resistance quality would be for example, if you talk to a friend that is “depressed”, how hard it can be to talk them out of the distorted ideas they have about themselves, people, situations, their body, and so forth.
+It seems real to them, their concerns.
+They will defend that perception, feel misunderstood, alone, unlike anyone else, with the weight of the world on them.
+A friend that can see that what they are saying is obviously false and unreal however, will not be able to dissuade them, and will be rebuffed.
+The depressed friend will reject all suggestions and ideas.
+It’s a funny thing, that a human being would want to hold onto something so negative and false and painful.

-The only problems are problems in thinking.
-If you can stop thinking, your problems would be de gone.
-But your problems seem physical, real.
-Why?
-Because you think them.
-No, this is not some kind of New Age claptrap, or metaphysical dreaming, where the personal mind does things, for example to what is believed to be matter, or energy, or persons.
-That’s garbage.
-On the contrary, this is an attempt to point to pure fact of Being.
-It can be verified experimentally.
+This fact can be verified experimentally.
 But, it can only be by you, from the inside.
 It is what’s called “subtle” truth, which is why it’s not common knowledge, and can be hard to convey in words (otherwise the world would have been freed by sages, philosophers, mystics, therapists and the like, centuries ago).
 It’s not personal and it’s not containable in objects.

 There is often a component (often learned from family) in a depressive state, of criticalness, seeing fault, perceiving problems, a sense of dread or doom, an outlook of expecting the worse to happen.
 There can be a perfectionism too that eats away at the person, since nothing is ever perfect enough.
 A sense of frustration, irritation, and tiredness builds.
 It can turn to despair, anger, negative behavior towards others, and self-destructive behavior in oneself, such as self-medication through drug and alcohol abuse, or eventually sometimes suicide.
 This is pointless and unnecessary: killing the body does not solve the problem of suffering, it only delays it.